KINGSTON BUTTER FACTORY TO BECOME CULTURAL HERITAGE AND PERFORMING ARTS HUB

-This follows a decision by Council in August to no longer locate an innovation hub in the KBF buiding, but instead pursue other more viable options elsewhere in Logan.
+This follows a decision by Council in August to no longer locate an innovation hub in the KBF building, but instead pursue other more viable options elsewhere in Logan.
 The rest of the KBF Cultural Precinct Redevelopment Project is continuing as planned, including creating the city’s largest outdoor event space.

 As well as the theatre, the KBF building is proposed to also include:

 - flexible studio space for rehearsals

 - multi-purpose function and event spaces